rajandangi/wp-UserAuth/README.md

-> wp-UserAuth: A Single Plugin Which provides WP ReST-API's for user registration, login and Authencation.
+> wp-UserAuth: A Single Plugin Which provides WP ReST-API's for user registration, login and Authentication.